NB "Total Eclipse"

 and also the windscreen and pram-type cover over the rear deck

-The part of the cover surrounding the rear deck below the handrail is soon to be replaced with a steel or wooden "skirt" to increase the weather proofing of the rear deck area (even though it is self-draining) and the planned fitting of a cratch board will mean that the front deck cover (fitted at the same time as the rear deck canopy) will require replacement.
+The part of the cover surrounding the rear deck below the handrail known as a "dodger" was originally to be replaced with a steel or wooden "skirt" to increase the weather proofing of the rear deck area (even though it is self-draining) but the complex shape of the hand rail and rear deck perimeter prevents this being accomplished easily and we decided to retain the "dodger" when the time came for replacement.
+The planned fitting of a cratch board will mean that the front deck cover (fitted at the same time as the original rear deck canopy) will require replacement.
+This will increase the usable space inside the boat as the current front deck cover does not allow the front door to be opened whilst it is in place.

 Return to Contents